 - 1. All Pharmacy and Therapeutics Committee meetings are recorded by the taking of minutes, which are signed and dated and reflect all Committee decisions. - 2.
 Meeting minutes and all documentation used by the Pharmacy and Therapeutics Committee are the sole property of HPN and are strictly confidential. - 3.
 A written agenda will be used for each meeting. - 4.
 Meeting minutes will be comprehensive, timely, show indicators, document discussion, recommendations, follow-up and evaluation of activities. - 5.
 The minutes are recorded in a nationally recommended format. - 6.
-All unresolved issue/action items are tracked in the minutes until resolved. - 7.
-The minutes and all case related correspondence will be prepared and maintained by the Clinical Services Department. - 8.
+All unresolved issues/action items are tracked in the minutes until resolved. - 7.
+The minutes will be prepared and maintained. - 8.
 The minutes are available for review by appropriate regulatory and accrediting agencies but may not be removed from the premises.